History of David Lynch in Timeline

 In the 2012 presidential election, David Lynch stated he would vote for Democratic incumbent Barack Obama.

-In a January 2013 interview, Laura Dern confirmed that she and David Lynch were planning a new project, with The New York Times reporting that Lynch was working on the script.
+In a January 2013 interview, Laura Dern confirmed that she and David Lynch were planning a new project.

 February 2013: Release of Idem Paris

-In February 2013, Idem Paris, a short documentary film about the lithographic process directed by David Lynch, was released online.
+In February 2013, the short documentary film about the lithographic process, Idem Paris, was released online.

-On June 28, 2013, a video David Lynch directed for the Nine Inch Nails song "Came Back Haunted" was released.
+On June 28, 2013, the video David Lynch directed for the Nine Inch Nails song "Came Back Haunted" was released.

-In August 2013, David Lynch contributed photography for the Dumb Numbers's self-titled album.
+In August 2013, David Lynch did photography for the Dumb Numbers's self-titled album.

-In 2013, David Lynch wrote about Transcendental Meditation, emphasizing its capacity to create a peaceful revolution and a life free of problems.
+In 2013, David Lynch wrote about Transcendental Meditation leading to a peaceful revolution and a life free of problems.

 2013: Release of The Big Dream

-In 2013, David Lynch's third studio album, The Big Dream, was released and included the single "I'm Waiting Here", with Swedish singer-songwriter Lykke Li.
+In 2013, David Lynch's second studio album, The Big Dream, was released and included the single "I'm Waiting Here", with Swedish singer-songwriter Lykke Li.

-On September 12, 2014, the Pennsylvania Academy of the Fine Arts presented an exhibition of David Lynch's work called "The Unified Field".
+On September 12, 2014, David Lynch's alma mater, the Pennsylvania Academy of the Fine Arts, presented an exhibition of his work called "The Unified Field".

 October 6, 2014: Twin Peaks Revival Confirmed

-On October 6, 2014, David Lynch confirmed via Twitter that he and Mark Frost would start shooting a new, nine-episode season of Twin Peaks in 2015, expected to air in 2016 on Showtime.
+On October 6, 2014, David Lynch confirmed via Twitter that he and Mark Frost would start shooting a new season of Twin Peaks in 2015.

 2014: Release of The Big Dream Remix EP